Understanding Appraisals

-Practically all the parties involved are very familiar.
-The most familiar person in the exchange is the real estate agent.
-Next, the lender provides the money needed to finance the exchange.
-The title company ensures that all requirements of the transaction are completed and that the title is clear to transfer to the buyer from the seller.
+Most people are familiar with the parties taking part in the transaction.
+The most known person in the transaction is the real estate agent.
+Then, the bank provides the money required to finance the deal.
+And ensuring all details of the transaction are completed and that a clear title transfers to the buyer from the seller is the title company.

 To learn more about appraising, click here to see a short video or call us today to talk about your specific property.

-So, who's responsible for making sure the real estate is worth the purchase price?
-This is where you meet the appraiser.
-We provide an unbiased opinion of what a buyer could expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
+So, who makes sure the real estate is worth the purchase price?
+In comes the appraiser.
+We provide an unbiased estimate of what a buyer might expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from Shamrock Appraisals, Inc. will ensure, you as an interested party, are informed.

-To determine an accurate status of the property, it's our responsibility to first conduct a thorough inspection.
-We must physically see aspects of the property, such as the number of bedrooms and bathrooms, the location, and so on, to ensure they indeed exist and are in the shape a typical person would expect them to be.
-To make sure the stated size of the property has not been misrepresented and document the layout of the property, the inspection often includes creating a sketch of the floorplan.
-Most importantly, we identify any obvious features - or defects - that would have an impact on the value of the property.
+Our first task at Shamrock Appraisals, Inc. is to inspect the property to ascertain its true status.
+We must see features first hand, such as the number of bedrooms and bathrooms, the location, and so on, to ensure they indeed exist and are in the shape a reasonable buyer would expect them to be.
+To make sure the stated square footage has not been misrepresented and document the layout of the home, the inspection often entails creating a sketch of the floorplan.
+Most importantly, the appraiser identifies any obvious features - or defects - that would affect the value of the house.

 Replacement Cost

-Here, the appraiser analyzes information on local construction costs, the cost of labor and other elements to derive how much it would cost to replace the property being appraised.
-This estimate usually sets the upper limit on what a property would sell for.
-The cost approach is also the least used method.
+This is where we analyze information on local building costs, the cost of labor and other factors to derive how much it would cost to replace the property being appraised.
+This value usually sets the maximum on what a property would sell for.
+The cost approach is also the least used predictor of value.

 Sales Comparison

-Appraisers are intimately familiar with the subdivisions in which they work.
+Appraisers become very familiar with the subdivisions in which they work.
 They thoroughly understand the value of particular features to the homeowners of that area.
-Then, the appraiser researches recent transactions in the area and finds properties which are 'comparable' to the subject at hand.
-By assigning a dollar value to certain items such as remodeled rooms, types of flooring, energy efficient items, patios and porches, or extra storage space, we add or subtract from each comparable's sales price so that they more accurately match the features of subject property.
+Then, the appraiser researches recent transactions in close proximity to the subject and finds properties which are 'comparable' to the home being appraised.
+Using knowledge of the value of certain items such as square footage, additional bathrooms, hardwood floors, fireplaces or view lots (just to name a few), we add or subtract from each comparable's sales price so that they are more accurately in line with the features of subject.

-• If, for example, the comparable property has an irrigation system and the subject doesn't, the appraiser may deduct the value of an irrigation system from the sales price of the comparable.
+• For example, if the comparable has a storm shelter and the subject does not, the appraiser may subtract the value of a storm shelter from the sales price of the comparable.

-A true estimate of what the subject could sell for can only be determined once all differences between the comps and the subject have been evaluated.
-At Shamrock Appraisals, Inc., we are an authority when it comes to knowing the value of particular items in Tuscaloosa and Tuscaloosa County neighborhoods.
-The sales comparison approach to value is commonly given the most weight when an appraisal is for a real estate purchase.
+A valid estimate of what the subject could sell for can only be determined once all differences between the comps and the subject have been evaluated.
+When it comes to valuing features of homes in Tuscaloosa and Tuscaloosa, Shamrock Appraisals, Inc. can't be beat.
+The sales comparison approach to value is most often awarded the most importance when an appraisal is for a home exchange.

 Valuation Using the Income Approach

-In the case of income producing properties - rental houses for example - the appraiser may use a third way of valuing a house.
-In this situation, the amount of revenue the real estate produces is taken into consideration along with income produced by comparable properties to derive the current value.
+In the case of income producing properties - rental houses for example - we may use a third approach to value.
+In this scenario, the amount of revenue the real estate generates is taken into consideration along with other rents in the area for comparable properties to determine the current value.

-Examining the data from all applicable approaches, the appraiser is then ready to document an estimated market value for the subject property.
-Note: While the appraised value is probably the best indication of what a property is worth, it may not be the final sales price.
-There are always mitigating factors such as the seller's desire to get out of the property, urgency or 'bidding wars' that may adjust an offer or listing price up or down.
-Regardless, the appraised value is typically employed as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
-The bottom line is, an appraiser from Shamrock Appraisals, Inc. will guarantee you get the most fair and balanced property value, so you can make profitable real estate decisions.
+Combining information from all applicable approaches, the appraiser is then ready to stipulate an estimated market value for the subject property.
+The estimate of value at the bottom of the appraisal report is not always what's being paid for the property even though it is likely the best indication of what a property is worth.
+There are always mitigating factors such as seller motivation, urgency or 'bidding wars' that may adjust an offer or listing price up or down.
+But the appraised value is often employed as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
+It all comes down to this, an appraiser from Shamrock Appraisals, Inc. will help you attain the most accurate property value, so you can make the most informed real estate decisions.